Tormenta

-Tormenta (Portuguese for Storm) is a Brazilian fantasy role-playing game campaign setting that has been played at various times with the rules system for AD&D, Runequest, D20 System or 3D&T. It was created in 1999 by Marcelo Cassaro, Rogério Saladino, and J. M. Trevisan as a special booklet to commemorate Issue #50 of the magazine Dragão Brasil.
+Tormenta (Portuguese for Storm or Tempest) is a Brazilian fantasy role-playing game campaign setting that has been played at various times with the rules system for Advanced Dungeons & Dragons (AD&D), Runequest, D20 System or 3D&T. It was created in 1999 by Marcelo Cassaro, Rogério Saladino, and J. M. Trevisan as a special booklet to commemorate Issue #50 of the magazine Dragão Brasil.
 It has been published by Jambô since 2005, is one of the most popular role-playing games published in Brazil, and has spun off related materials such as comic books, novels and a video game.

+Currently the game is on its eighth edition, known as Tormenta 20 (celebrating the game's 20th anniversary).

 Description

 Tormenta is a roleplaying game set in a fantasy world.
 Its main continent, Arton, is threatened by a magical alien storm called Tormenta that threatens to assimilate and destroy everything and even the gods cannot do anything to stop it.
 Arton is ruled by the Pantheon, twenty greater gods, but there are infinitely many minor gods (a minor god is essentially anything that has less than a few thousand followers).